Football Official

 Best Rated

-Asked by ReggieP about 8 years ago
+Asked by Jason over 8 years ago

-Asked by Bret almost 9 years ago
+Asked by Arvy over 9 years ago

 In Saturdays LSU-Auburn game the officials called a penalty on LSU for illegal motion with 5 seconds to play.
 The play was nullified and brought back to the line of scrimmage and the penalty was assessed.
 Should the clock have been reset at 5 seconds